InserirAquiNome/crypto/full_node.md

 I could download the full blockchain and validate everything on my RPi3.
 But the RPi3 is not a very powerful hardware so it would take a lot of time doing that.
 And even worse is that I am using only one core of my RPi3, because I need it for other stuff.

-I also run a full node on my x64 hardware and I have a local blockchain on that node already verified by me. **This is very important "a blockchain verified my me"** or in other words verified by my full node.
+I also run a full node on my x64 hardware and I have a local blockchain on that node already verified by me. **This is very important "a blockchain verified by me"** or in other words verified by my full node.

 So I can copy that blockchain to my RPi3 and just wait it to sync a few blocks that were mined while I was copying the files over my LAN network.